 Once a grant is approved, the Executive Assistant to the President handles the submission and administration of the grant and the Associate Vice President for Academic Affairs oversees the content of the grant submission and compliance for awarded grants.
-The AVice President for Academic Affairs will sign off before any grant is submitted.
+The Provost and Vice President will sign off before any grant is submitted.